orefalo/g2/README.md

 Backup… let's start from the beginning, the **g2** way this time:

-Most G2 commands only apply to the branch you are in, there is no magic updates happening behind the scene: for instance, when you get changes from the server, they only apply to your current branch.

 Please type the following command: `g track`, you should see something as such:

 ![image](http://orefalo.github.com/g2/images/track.png)